Skip to content

 The logos for Facebook and Google Sheets.

-When you collect a lead from Facebook Lead Ads, you need to make sure you're routing it to the right places.
-You'll probably want to send your lead's information to your customer relationship management (CRM) platform, as well as keep a backup in a spreadsheet tool like Google Sheets.
+When you get a new lead from Facebook Lead Ads, your first thought is probably "Yay, my ad is working!"
+But getting a lead is just the first step.
+You also need to make sure you're routing it to the right place, so you can follow up and nurture it into a new customer.
+You'll probably want to send that lead's information to your customer relationship management (CRM) platform or marketing automation tool, as well as keep a backup in a spreadsheet tool like Google Sheets.

-You could do this manually—either by copying and pasting all of this information or by downloading and uploading CSV files—but those processes are inefficient and often lead to errors.
+Of course, you could move leads around manually, either by copying and pasting all of this information or by downloading and uploading CSV files.
+If you have a lot of leads, however, that's inefficient and often leads to errors—like accidentally pasting information into the wrong field.

 Before you begin